Documentation

 Server → Connect tools → GitHub.
 It opens a terminal running gh auth login.
 Pick HTTPS, then "Login with a web browser", then paste the one-time code GitHub prints.

-Connect tools is grouped into four tabs: Build (GitHub, Vercel, Supabase), Cloud (AWS, Google Cloud, Cloudflare), Productivity (Obsidian, Tailscale, Voice), and Payments (Stripe).
+Server → Connect tools is grouped into four tabs: Build (GitHub, Vercel, Supabase, Resend, Apify, Playwright, agent-browser, Meta Ads), Cloud (Google Cloud, AWS, Cloudflare), Productivity (Paperclip, Obsidian, Tailscale, Voice, NotebookLM), and Payments (Stripe).
 Each tile opens a terminal with the right login command pre-filled.
 Voice installs speech-to-text and text-to-speech so you can talk with your agents.

 Tokens and keys are written directly to your server during the terminal login.
 5dive never sees them — they don't pass through our backend.
 The same goes for bot tokens you paste in the new-agent wizard: they're sent straight to your VM over the authenticated terminal session.